BDSM Collars: Meanings, Types & Ceremony Ideas

 -

-Measure the neck at the spot you intend to wear the collar; add enough ease that you can comfortably slide 1–2 fingers under it.
+Measure the neck at the spot you intend to wear the collar; add enough ease that you can comfortably slide 1 to 2 fingers under it.
 Many jewelers give similar choker guidance.
 Err on the looser side for long wear.

 2) Avoid breath/airway risks